bayshore-intelligence-solution/DevOps-Docs/Node-App-Deploy-korte-hole-Amake-Poro.md

         now open comment out and set it to your site name <test.example.com>
     8. pm2 restart <process ID>
     9. sudo systemctl restart nginx.service
+    10. Before adding the site name please update your DNS in your domain provider, and wait for some time
-    10. Your server is running with the url/site name you specified
+    11. Your server is running with the url/site name you specified

 # Step11: Configure certbot and setup HTTPS conenction